DrorHarari/keypirinha-cvt/README.md

 * Thanks [ArmaniKorsich](https://gitter.im/ArmaniKorsich) for the inspiration to write this plugin.

 ## Release Notes ##

+**V1.0.2**
+- All units with US vs. Imperial versions such as fluid ounces (e.g, flozu vs. flozi or galu vs. gali) can now be used in their US version without the 'u' suffix (e.g, floz or gal).
+- Previously, if a typed unit alias was also part of a longer unit alias, no conversion was shown.
+Now if there is an exact match with a unit alias, conversion is shown.
+- New action to create conversion customization file (no longer needede to download it from this repository)

 **V1.0.1**
 - Support Keypirinha's space_as_tab=yes setting.
 No need for space after number so now 12kg is fine.
 To enter the target unit any non-alphanumeric character (other than /) can be used as separator.